Krishna1106/geojson-to-csv-cartogram-web/README.md

 ![R Script](Images/r1.png?raw=true "R Script")

 You will be able to find `[country]_data.csv` in your folder.
 Here, you should check whether the region names are accurate.
 Open the csv file using a text editor or spreadsheet program, and make sure that you save in the csv format subsequently.
 Fill in the `Region.Data` column with something other than population.
+At this stage, you should also check whether the region names and abbreviations are correct by comparing with an official source.
+Editing the names/abbreviations in the csv file is sufficient to correct any typos.

 ![CSV File](Images/r3.png?raw=true "CSV File")